hershal/rainey-ansible/README.md

 ## TODOs
-- Set up slurm and enroot/singularity on `compute` nodes with controllers on `server` nodes.
 - Set up LDAP-enabled WireGuard services on `server` nodes.
 - Set up some kind of metrics aggregation service on `server` nodes.